-This Document does not constitute an offer to sell, or the solicitation of an offer to buy the Company's ordinary shares ("Shares"), to or from any person in any jurisdiction to or from whom or in which such offer or solicitation is unlawful.
-The Offer Shares have not been, and will not be, registered under the U.S. Securities Act of 1933, as amended (the "Securities Act").
-Prospective purchasers that are qualified institutional buyers ("QIBs") as defined in Rule 144A under the Securities Act ("Rule 144A") are hereby notified that the sellers of the Offer Shares may be relying on the exemption from the provisions of

-Section 5 of the Securities Act provided by Rule 144A.
-The Offer Shares are being offered outside the United States in reliance on Regulation S under the Securities Act ("Regulation S").
+This Document does not constitute an offer to sell, or the solicitation of an offer to buy the Shares, to or from any person in any jurisdiction to or from whom or in which such offer or solicitation is unlawful.
+The Placing Shares have not been, and will not be, registered under the U.S. Securities Act of 1933, as amended (the "Securities Act").
+Prospective purchasers that are qualified institutional buyers ("QIBs") as defined in Rule 144A under the Securities Act ("Rule 144A") are hereby notified that the sellers of the Placing Shares may be relying on the exemption from the provisions of Section 5 of the Securities Act provided by Rule 144A.
+The Placing Shares are being offered outside the United States in reliance on Regulation S under the Securities Act ("Regulation S").

-The distribution of this Document and the transfer of Offer Shares into jurisdictions other than the Netherlands may be restricted by law and therefore persons into whose possession this Document comes should carefully inform themselves of and observe any such restrictions.
-There will be no public offer of any Shares in any jurisdictions except the Netherlands.
-Each purchaser of Offer Shares is deemed to have made certain representations and statements as described in 'Selling Restrictions' and each potential investor should carefully read and comply with the contents of 'Selling Restrictions'.
+The distribution of this Document and the transfer of Placing Shares may be restricted by law and therefore persons into whose possession this Document comes should carefully inform themselves of and observe any such restrictions.
+There will be no public offer of any Shares in any jurisdiction.
+Each purchaser of Placing Shares is deemed to have made certain representations and statements as described in 'Selling Restrictions' and each potential investor should carefully read and comply with the contents of 'Selling Restrictions'.

-The Offer Price Range is an indicative price range.
-Any increase in the top end of the Offer Price Range on the last day of the Offering Period or the determination of an Offer Price above the Offer Price Range will result in the Offering Period being extended by at least two business days.
-Any increase of the Offer Price Range on the day prior to the last day of the Offering Period will result in the Offering Period being extended by at least one business day.
-Any change of the Offer Price Range will be announced through a press release, which will also be posted on the Company's website prior to the end of the Offering Period.
-The Offer Price and the exact number of Offer Shares offered will be determined by the Selling Shareholder after consultation with the Company and the Joint Global Coordinators after the end of the Offering Period, including any acceleration or extension, on the basis of the book-building process and taking into account the considerations set out in 'The Offering'.
-The Offer Price, the exact number of Offer Shares to be offered and the maximum number of Additional Shares will be stated in a pricing statement (the "Pricing Statement") which will be published in a press release that will also be posted on the Company's website and filed with the AFM.
+The Placement Price is indicative.
+The Selling Shareholder, after consultation with the Company and the Joint Global Coordinators, reserves the right to change the Placement Price and/or to increase the maximum number of Placing Shares before the end of the Placement Period, or to decrease the number of Placing Shares.
+Any such change will be announced in a press release (that will also be posted on the Company's website) prior to the end of the Placement Period.
+The Placement Price and the exact number of Placing Shares offered will be determined by the Selling Shareholder after consultation with the Company and the Joint Global Coordinators after the end of the Placement Period, including any acceleration or extension, on the basis of the book-building process and taking into account the considerations set out in 'The Placement'.
+The Placement Price, the exact number of Placing Shares to be offered and the maximum number of Additional Shares will be stated in a pricing statement (the "Pricing Statement") which will be published in a press release that will also be posted on the Company's website and filed with the AFM..

-Prior to the Offering there has not been a public market for the Shares.
-Application has been made for the admission to listing and trading of all the Shares under the symbol "SIFG" on Euronext Amsterdam, a regulated market operated by Euronext Amsterdam N.V. ("Euronext").
-Subject to acceleration or extension of the timetable for the Offering, trading of the Shares on Euronext is expected to commence on or about 12 February 2016 (the "Listing Date") on an "as-if-and-when-issued" basis.
-Delivery of the Offer Shares is expected to take place on 16 February 2016 (the "Settlement Date") through the book entry facilities of Nederlands Centraal Instituut voor Giraal Effectenverkeer B.V. ("Euroclear Nederland") in accordance with Euroclear Nederland's normal procedures applicable to equity securities and against payment in full for the Offer Shares in immediately available funds.
+Prior to the Placement there has not been a public market for the Shares.
+Application has been made for the admission to listing and trading of all the Shares under the symbol "SIFG" on Euronext Amsterdam, a regulated market operated by Euronext.
+Subject to acceleration or extension of the timetable for the Placement, trading of the Shares on Euronext is expected to commence on or about 12 May 2016 (the "Listing Date") on an "as-if-and-when-issued" basis.
+Delivery of the Placing Shares is expected to take place on 17 May 2016 (the "Settlement Date") through the book entry facilities of Nederlands Centraal Instituut voor Giraal Effectenverkeer B.V. ("Euroclear Nederland") in accordance with Euroclear Nederland's normal procedures applicable to equity securities and against payment in full for the Placing Shares in immediately available funds.

-ABN AMRO Bank N.V. and HSBC Bank plc. are acting as "Joint Global Coordinators" for the Offering.
+ABN AMRO Bank N.V. and HSBC Bank plc are acting as "Joint Global Coordinators" for the Placement.
 ING Bank N.V. and Coöperatieve Rabobank U.A are acting as the "Joint Lead Managers" (and together with the Joint Global Coordinators, the "Underwriters").